 STANDING UNITED FOR

-At United Way, we are challenging ourselves and others to create a community free of institutional racism, bias, and ethnic discrimination.
+At United Way, we are challenging ourselves and others to create a community free of institutional racism, bias, and discrimination.
 As we continue our work to end poverty in greater Greensboro, we are committed to creating systemic change so that everyone has equal opportunity to thrive.

-Over the past several months, we have hosted a series of public conversations and met with local leaders concerned about racial equity.
+From June to August 2020, United Way of Greater Greensboro hosted a series of public conversations and met with local leaders concerned about racial equity.
 Watch the following:

 - Video recording of the June 5 2020 Community Conversation on Equity, Justice and Economic Mobility